CMU-IDS-2020/a3-wqyf/writeup.md

 The zoom level is determined dynamically based on the query condition.
 When the user selects a particular location with a radius, the map will be zoomed to the location given radius range.
 When the show path option is chosen, the zoom will be set 11 to allow users to clearly see the traffic flow.

-### Interaction techniques:
+### Interactive Graph:
-The users can choose two different map layers to show the distribution: HexagonLayer, Heat-map.
+The users can choose two different map layers to show the pick-up distribution: HexagonLayer, Heat-map.
 They also have the option to show the path from pick-up to drop-off.
 We use the color of encoding to represent the estimated speed(using the great circle distance/(pickup time - dropoff time) of the traffic flow, where more green means higher speed and more red means lower speed.
 We have experimented with different color encoding combinations, and find out the green and red color encoding is most intuitive and clear.

 ### Animation: